-Mathematical modelling of the epidemiology of Corona Virus Infection with constant spatial diffusion term in Ghana.
+Mathematical modeling of COVID-19 with a constant spatial diffusion term in Ghana

 Document Type : Research Paper